-Regulation: 36(a) Comment: The system is unrestricted by this Regulation.
+Regulation: 36(a) External fire spread Comment: The system is unrestricted by this Regulation.
 See sections 8.1 to 8.4 of this Certificate.

-Regulation: 39(a)(i) Conservation measures
+Regulation: Conservation measures

-Comment: The system can contribute to satisfying this Regulation.
+Comment: The systems can contribute to satisfying this Regulation.
 See sections 6.1 and 6.2 of this